cjhudlin/VOXCOMM-intercom/README.md

 - 🔒 **Private or open group networks**
 - 🧠 **Scalable connections** — from a few riders to potentially hundreds\*

-VOXCOMM aims to rival the performance of leading intercom brands while remaining **open, customizable, and affordable**.
+VOXCOMM aims to rival the performance of leading intercom brands while remaining **customizable and affordable**.

 ---